calvincertuche/sms-bot/README.md

 save .env file

-**TElnyx**

-Set Webhook URL in your messaging profile to the https forwarding address from ngrok. append it with /webhooks to properly tunnel it to your application when and inbound message is received.
+3. **Telnyx Messaging Profile:** Set Webhook URL in your messaging profile to the https forwarding address from ngrok. append it with /webhooks to properly tunnel it to your application when and inbound message is received.

-**Start**
+## Run Application

 You already have your ngrok running. navigate to your project root. run

 ``` python app.py ```

 you should see the following :